How to buy property in Barcelona

-Over the next few pages I will share my experiences on how to buy a property in Barcelona.
+Over the next few pages, I will share my experiences on how to buy a property in Barcelona.
 I purchased a property from start to finish in five weeks.
-However as you will see although it is possible to buy within this time frame it is better if you have at least 3 - 6 months to undertake a property purchase.
-You will find some useful tips about how to research the markets to find your ideal property how to tell if your property is a bargain, contacts for English-speaking services that can help you arrange both your mortgage and undertake all of the legal checks to ensure the property purchase will be a sound investment.
-Although I am a resident in Barcelona much of the following information is useful for someone living abroad and looking to buy property in Barcelona.
+However, as you will see, although it is possible to buy within this time frame, it is better if you have at least 3 - 6 months to undertake a property purchase.
+You will find some useful tips about how to research the markets to find your ideal property.
+You will also learn how to tell if your property is a bargain, contacts for English-speaking services that can help you arrange both your mortgage and undertake the legal checks.
+Although I am a resident of Barcelona, much of the following information is useful for someone living abroad and looking to buy property in Barcelona.
 There will be different restrictions and rules however much of my experience I share with you here will still be useful for you.

 I was only a few months away from the end of my five year rental contract when I realised I had to make a decision.
 Am I going to extend my rental contract or should I purchase a property in Barcelona?

 This was my first property purchase in Barcelona and in fact in Spain.
 I heard of many reports both on the television and in newspapers that it was not a good time to buy property in Barcelona.
-However after I had undertaken some research I found that it could actually be a good time to buy a property because of the uncertainty in the real estate market during this time.
+However, after I had undertaken some research, I found that it could actually be a good time because of the uncertainty in the real estate market.

 Many would-be buyers are deciding to hold out from purchasing a property until the uncertainty in the market has settled down.
 This means that there are lots of properties that are not being sold at this time and the owners of these properties are involved with a financial mortgage chain that means that they need to sell their properties quickly in order to move on.
-I realised that if I could find a really attractive property from somebody who had to make a quick sale I could in fact get a good bargain.
+I realised that if I could find an attractive property from somebody who had to make a quick sale I could, in fact, get a good bargain.

-First of all I decided which Barcelona area I would like to live in.
-For me personally I wanted ready access into Barcelona town centre, preferably within walking distance, but at the same time a location that would be quiet and free from large busy roads that can be noisy.
-Also since there was a little uncertainty in the market I wanted to purchase a property that would not be too expensive.
+First of all, I had to decide on the Barcelona area I wanted.
+I wanted ready access into Barcelona town centre, preferably within walking distance, but at the same time a location that would be quiet and free from busy roads that can be noisy.
+Also, since there was uncertainty in the market, I wanted to purchase a property that would not be too expensive.
 Therefore I needed to find the location that would fit all of these criteria.

-Poble Nou is about 10 to 15 minutes ride away from the heart of the city centre on the Metro system, it is within walking distance but it would take about 30 minutes.
-It has good access to the beach and has a community atmosphere so it was in for the running as a good location to buy my apartment in Barcelona.
+Poblenou is about 10 to 15 minutes ride away from the heart of the city centre on the Metro system, it is within walking distance, but it would take about 30 minutes.
+It has good access to the beach and has a community atmosphere, so it was in for the running as a good location.

 To learn more about the types of neighbourhoods in Barcelona I recommend you visit the following link and then return to this page to follow the next link in this property buying guide.
 See our Barcelona neighbourhoods guide.

 The next stage was to start finding different properties that were attractive to buy.
-Once you know the area you want to buy in it makes the whole search for property a lot simpler and quicker.
+Once you know the area you want to buy in it makes the property search a lot simpler and quicker.

 In the next page I will explain some useful sources of information to use in your search for property in Barcelona including two useful online resources that can help you quickly identify attractive properties to buy.

-If this is your first time purchase in Barcelona, or if you are intending to purchase a property from oversees and you would like assistance in your own language we can recommend Barcelona Tax who can help you.
+If this is your first time purchase in Barcelona, or if you intend to purchase a property from overseas and you would like assistance in your own language we can recommend Barcelona Tax who can help you.
 They are a multilingual business of tax lawyers, accountants and advising specialists that can guide you through the entire process of buying a property in Barcelona.
 They currently can offer assistance in English, Spanish, French, and Catalan.

-Simply fill in the form below and it will be forwarded on to Barcelona Tax with your enquiry.
+Fill in the form below, and it will be forwarded on to Barcelona Tax with your enquiry.